AckerlyXu/heima/articles/traffic-manager/traffic-manager-monitoring.md

 * **Priority**.
 Endpoints form a prioritized list.
 The first available endpoint on the list is always returned.
 If an endpoint status is Degraded, then the next available endpoint is returned.
 * **Weighted**.
 Any available endpoint is chosen at random based on their assigned weights and the weights of the other available endpoints.
 * **Performance**.
 The endpoint closest to the end user is returned.
 If that endpoint is unavailable, an endpoint is randomly chosen from all the other available endpoints.
 Choosing a random endpoint avoids a cascading failure that can occur when the next-closest endpoint becomes overloaded.
-You can configure alternative failover plans for performance traffic-routing by using [nested Traffic Manager profiles](/documentation/articles/traffic-manager-nested-profiles/#example-4-controlling-performance-traffic-routing-between-multiple-endpoints-in-the-same-region).
+You can configure alternative failover plans for performance traffic-routing by using [nested Traffic Manager profiles](./traffic-manager-nested-profiles.md#example-4-controlling-performance-traffic-routing-between-multiple-endpoints-in-the-same-region).

-For more information, see [Traffic Manager traffic-routing methods](/documentation/articles/traffic-manager-routing-methods/).
+For more information, see [Traffic Manager traffic-routing methods](./traffic-manager-routing-methods.md).

-> [AZURE.NOTE]
+> [!NOTE]
 > One exception to normal traffic-routing behavior occurs when all eligible endpoints have a degraded status.
 Traffic Manager makes a "best effort" attempt and *responds as if all the Degraded status endpoints actually are in an online state*.
 This behavior is preferable to the alternative, which would be to not return any endpoint in the DNS response.
 Disabled or Stopped endpoints are not monitored, therefore, they are not considered eligible for traffic.
 ><p>
 ><p> This condition is commonly caused by improper configuration of the service, such as: